psyonicinc/ability-hand-api/python/docs/AHSerialClient.md

 - `speed` - When this value is between 1 and 254, the finger period will vary linearly between 2 seconds and .29 seconds.
 When this byte is 255, the finger period will be set to .2 seconds.
+- `addr` - Hand address, will use default if not passed

 <a id="ah_serial_client.AHSerialClient.print_stats"></a>